Best Time to Trek Everest Base Camp for Senior Travellers

 Altitude Sickness Prevention and Safety Tips for Seniors

-No matter which trek you undertake, whether a long or short one, despite any age factor, the only concerning factor remains the possible risk of altitude sickness during the trip, and the same goes for this 18-Day EBC Trek for elderly people as well.
-While the navigation is assisted by the experienced licensed guide, and logistics are arranged by the licensed trekking guide, following the safety preventive guidelines, from the very beginning, following the safety measures and letting your body cope with the rising high altitude.
+No matter which trek you undertake, whether a long or short one, despite any age factor, the only concerning factor remains the possible risk of altitude sickness during the trip, and the same goes for this 21-Day EBC Trek for elderly people as well.
+While the navigation is assisted by the experienced licensed guide, and logistics are arranged by the licensed trekking guide, following the safety preventive guidelines, from the very beginning, following the safety measures, and letting your body cope with the rising high altitude.

-First of all, it is very crucial to know your health conditions on the first hand, ensure to visit a doctor every 1 week, and keep updated with your health and follow the guidance of the doctor.
+First of all, it is very crucial to know your health conditions firsthand, ensure to visit a doctor every 1 week, and keep updated with your health and follow the guidance of the doctor.
 If it's your first time hiking at a high altitude, then it can be a significant drawback, so if possible, take Diamox to avoid the possible risk of altitude sickness, as prescribed by the doctor.
 Knowing the symptoms of such acute mountain sickness is crucial to react accordingly and provide quick assistance.

 How can you recognise the symptoms?